70th Berlin International Film Festival

 Berlinale in the Crossfire

 The presentation of the selection of films for the 2020 Competition generated a huge amount of curiosity: not a single title was announced in advance, the programme was unveiled in its entirety at the Berlinale press conference.
 The interest was enormous, the anticipation immense – and yet, that evening, the headlines turned to a completely different topic.
 In the afternoon, “Die Zeit” newspaper had published an article shining a new light on the role Berlinale founding director Alfred Bauer played during National Socialism.
 According to the paper, Bauer was not just a follower but actually a high-ranking official in the Reichsfilmintendanz which was systematically covered up by him after 1945.
 Hardly anyone was talking about the competition programme anymore: the topic of the day was the “zealous SA man” Bauer (Katja Nicodemus, “Die Zeit”, February 29, 2020).
-After a moment of shock, the festival acted swiftly and decisively: the Leibniz Institute for Contemporary History (IfZ) was tasked with investigating the Bauer case and the 2020 Silver Bear Alfred Bauer Prize was rededicated as the Silver Bear - Berlinale 70.
-The Silver Bear Alfred Bauer Prize will no longer be awarded in the future.
-For the evaluation of the external specialist historical study on Alfred Bauer see the Press Release from September 30, 2020.
+After a moment of shock, the festival acted swiftly and decisively: the Leibniz Institute for Contemporary History (IfZ) was tasked with investigating the Bauer case and the 2020 Silver Bear Alfred Bauer Prize was rededicated as the Silver Bear - 70th Berlinale.
+The Silver Bear Alfred Bauer Prize was suspended for the 2020 festival and will henceforth no longer be awarded.

 Jeremy Irons’ invitation to be President of the International Jury proved to be the next bone of contention.
 The British actor rightly drew sharp criticism in the past for controversial statements made about same-sex marriage and abortion.
 Even though he had already apologised previously, the charges reared their head again.
 Irons reacted by reading a statement at the beginning of the press conference for the International Jury in which he unequivocally supported the right to determination over one’s own body.
 He concluded: “So I hope that has put my past comments to bed.
 I thank you for coming this morning, and now, let us get on with ten days of enquiry and celebration.”